OpenFAST/openfast/docs/source/dev/index.rst

 We have the following guidance for developers:

 - When fixing a bug, first introduce a unit test that exposes the bug, fix the bug, and submit a Pull Request.
-See :numref:`testing` and :numref:`github_workflow` for information on testing and the GitHub workflow.
+See :ref:`testing` and :ref:`github_workflow` for more information.

-- When adding a new feature, create appropriate automated unit and regression tests as described in :numref:`testing`.
-The objective is to create a GitHub pull request that provides adequate verification and validation such that the NREL OpenFAST developer team can merge the pull request with confidence that the new feature is "correct" and supports our goal of self-sustaining software.
-See :numref:`pull_requests` for detailed information on submitting a pull request.
+- When adding a new feature, create appropriate automated unit and regression tests as described in :ref:`testing`.
+The objective is to create a GitHub pull request that provides adequate verification and validation so that the NREL OpenFAST developer team can merge the pull request with confidence that the new feature is "correct" and supports our goal of self-sustaining software.
+See :ref:`pull_requests` for more information on submitting a pull request.

 - If a code modification affects regression test results in an expected manner,